publishing.co.uk

 • Record or photograph the session — clips become social proof for press releases and future festival applications.

-• Sell and sign in person — bring stock (consignment via a local bookshop is cleanest) and have a card reader ready; signed copies at events convert far better than a "search Amazon later" ask.
+• Sell and sign in person — bring stock (consignment via a local bookshop is cleanest) and have a card reader ready; signed copies at events tend to convert better than a "search Amazon later" ask.

 • Follow up with organisers — a good, easy panellist gets reinvited and recommended to other festivals.